aecyia/NewWorld/_PERSONAL/MyLoreTracker.md

 ## Path of the Soulwardens

 Old Stone Remembers
-1 - Memory of the Steadfast
+1 - Memory of the Steadfast -- MISSING
-2 - Memory of the Vigilant
+2 - Memory of the Vigilant -- MISSING
-3 - Memory of Service
+3 - Memory of Service -- MISSING
-4 - Memory of Sacrifice
+4 - Memory of Sacrifice -- MISSING

 The Oath of the Old Warrior
-1 - The First Promise
+1 - The First Promise -- MISSING
-2 - The Second Promise
+2 - The Second Promise -- MISSING
-3 - The Final Promise
+3 - The Final Promise -- MISSING

 The Siege of Arcturus
-1 - Siege of Arcturus: Day 1
+1 - Siege of Arcturus: Day 1 -- MISSING
-2 - Siege of Arcturus: Day 6
+2 - Siege of Arcturus: Day 6 -- MISSING
-3 - Siege of Arcturus: Day 13
+3 - Siege of Arcturus: Day 13 -- MISSING

 ## Summer Medleyfaire